tersesystems/echopraxia-plusscala/README.md

 }
 ```

-The Scala logger has some enhancements over the Java logger, notably the ability to add tuples.
+The Scala logger (technically, the default field builder) has some enhancements over the Java logger, notably the ability to add tuples.

 ```scala
 logger.info("hi {}", _.string("name", "will")) // two args